CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 {{</notice>}}

-7. Now that you have your AuthKeys, paste the command from step 6 onto your device to configure the CLI.
-Alternatively, use the following command:
+7. Insert the AuthKeys onto your device to configure the CLI.
+Alternately, use the following command.

     ```
     netq config add cli server <text-gateway-dest> [access-key <text-access-key> secret-key <text-secret-key> premises <text-premises-name> | cli-keys-file <text-key-file> premises <text-premises-name>] [vrf <text-vrf-name>] [port <text-gateway-port>]
     ```

-8. Restart the CLI afterward to activate the configuration.
+8. Restart the CLI to activate the configuration.

-    This example uses the individual access key, a premises of *datacenterwest*,  and the default Cloud address, port and VRF.  **Be sure to replace the key values with your generated keys if you are using this example on your server.**
+    The following example uses the individual access key, a premises of *datacenterwest*,  and the default Cloud address, port and VRF.  **Replace the key values with your generated keys if you are using this example on your server.**

     ```
     sudo netq config add cli server netqhostname.labtest.net access-key 123452d9bc2850a1726f55534279dd3c8b3ec55e8b25144d4739dfddabe8149e secret-key /vAGywae2E4xVZg8F+HtS6h6yHliZbBP6HXU3J98765= premises datacenterwest